#GreysAnatomy Shocker Arizona and April Will Be Written Out Of The Hit Series

 Neither Capshaw nor Drew made any comment about the ways their characters will exit Grey’s Anatomy, but Drew hinted that “April’s story isn’t over,” hopefully hinting that her character won’t literally be killed off of Grey’s Anatomy in an explosion or a plane crash.

-Grey’s Anatomy airs tonight at 8 p.m. e.s.t.
+Grey’s Anatomy airs tonight at 8 P.M.
+EST.